 LCO Music Junction | Y11, L6, U6 | Spring

-The chance to work with and learn from professional musicians as well as passing musical knowledge to younger children will be the rewards for boys during LCO Music Junction.
+The chance to work with and learn from professional musicians as well as passing musical knowledge to younger children will be the rewards for students during LCO Music Junction.

-Building on a hugely successful inaugural year, the London Chamber Orchestra Music Junction project returns, with John Lyon pupils again acting as musical mentors to children from schools around Harrow, culminating in a big concert in Summer Term.
-As mentors, boys will work with the professional musicians from LCO to introduce new instruments to the children, helping to build their confidence and strengthen their musical understanding.
+Building on a hugely successful inaugural year, the London Chamber Orchestra Music Junction project returns, with John Lyon students again acting as musical mentors to children from schools around Harrow, culminating in a big concert in Summer Term.
+As mentors, students will work with the professional musicians from LCO to introduce new instruments to the children, helping to build their confidence and strengthen their musical understanding.

 Lead a School Society | L6, U6 | Autumn, Spring

-Enhanced communication, organisational and leadership skills and the opportunity to work with pupils from across the School will be the rewards for boys during Lead a School Society.
+Enhanced communication, organisational and leadership skills and the opportunity to work with pupils from across the School will be the rewards for students during Lead a School Society.

 Leadership | Y9, Y10 | Autumn, Spring, Summer

-Enhanced teamwork, leadership, perseverance, independence and self-reliance learned through a range of activities will be the rewards for boys during Leadership.
+Enhanced teamwork, leadership, perseverance, independence and self-reliance learned through a range of activities will be the rewards for pupils during Leadership.

 Through activities such as navigation, first aid, cooking and pitching a camp, pupils will be taught a range of skills they will then be expected to apply in a range of situations, using this as a base to work towards their Bronze Duke of Edinburgh’s Award.
 Pupils will have to adapt to the demands of Duke of Edinburgh as well as the perseverance and self-discipline that it requires.
 It will test each pupil’s skills and teach them to be adaptive in their application of taught skills.
 Pupils will learn responsibility for their own behaviour as well as learning to both lead and collaborate with other pupils, especially as they work towards the Bronze Expedition.